draekko-rand/gimp-themes/README.md

 ===

-Collection of themes i created for GIMP 2.10
+Collection of themes created for GIMP 2.10

 Install